MrOlivierdA/BOOKLAB-Web-Store/README.md

 ## Before coding...

 This project quite some "pages", it's up to you to figure out which pages you need to realise this project.
-You can also decide what kind of shop you are making.
-Video games - Fashion - Do it yourself - or something similar to amazon!

 > ☝️ Dream big but start small - Prioritize at the beginning the things you think are most critical.
 This way you will always have something beautiful to show.
 ## Implementation